axioned/handbook/src/content/docs/Processes/Testing/overview.md

 **When to perform:** After completion of retesting.

-**Purpose:** To verify that fixes haven’t affected other areas of the site/app.
+**Purpose:** To verify that fixes haven't affected other areas of the site/app.

 **Methods Used:** Randomly test against the scope of work/ticket/task, as well as randomly test some additional issues reported previously as fixed.